texne/proficiency.cs.illinois.edu/index.md

 fall and spring semesters.
 <!--- -->
-Courses that give computer-based proficiency exams in the [Computer-Based Testing Facility](https://cbtf.engr.illinois.edu/) generally offer their exams during a window of time near the beginning of the fall and spring semesters.
+Courses that give computer-based proficiency exams in the [Computer-Based Testing Facility (CBTF)](https://cbtf.engr.illinois.edu/) generally offer their exams during a window of time near the beginning of the fall and spring semesters.
 <!--- -->
 Please consult the [course-specific information](#courses) below to determine